 How do I thicken chili?

-Kidney beans, black beans, and pinto beans are popular choices for chili due to their ability to hold their shape and soak up flavors.
-Each offers a unique taste and texture contribution to the dish.
+Kidney beans, black beans, and pinto beans are popular because they hold their shape and soak up flavors well.

 Conclusion